FoxAuth/FoxAuth/README.md

 - b - mid-level changes, when you add or modify a significant chunk of code that alters the way the rest works; for instance when adding whole new features.

 - c - minor changes, such as most bugfixes; this is probably what you will be bumping most often.

+## Security

+We use encryption code from [Firefox Send](github.com/mozilla/send) in WebCrypto API and store password in Firefox password storage.
+Welcome as we are to any security review, it shall be more efficiently to perform it at that side.

 ## License